FlyPorter/FlyPorter/README.md

 * **Weekly Meeting (Google Meet):** Review progress, plan new tasks, and resolve issues.
 Frontend and backend will be developed simultaneously, with the frontend team initially using dummy data before backend integration.
 * **Version Control (GitHub):** Use feature branches and pull requests to ensure consistency and prevent conflicts.
-* **Deployment (DigitalOcean):** Docker Compose for local development and Docker Swarm for production deployment once core features are complete.
+* **Deployment (DigitalOcean):** Docker Compose for local development and Kubernetes for production deployment once core features are complete.
 * **Database Monitoring (DigitalOcean):** Use persistent volumes to ensure data availability after container restarts.
 * **Milestone:** By **November 5**, focus on integrating CI/CD, monitoring, and in-app notifications, followed by testing and refinements before submission.